-Daniella Guzman is the co-anchor of NBC4’s weekday morning newscast “Today in LA” and general assignment reporter for all newscasts.
+Daniella Guzman is a general assignment reporter for all newscasts and the co-anchor of NBC4’s morning newscast “Today in LA,” airing weekdays from 4:00 to 7:00 a.m.
 She is known for her dynamic reporting and genuine warmth that comes across on the air to help viewers start their day.
 Her most recent news stories can be seen here.
 Follow her on Twitter here.

 Prior to joining NBC4 Southern California, Guzman worked for NBC5 Chicago and covered a fast-moving blend of the latest breaking news stories and issues important to local residents.
 Earlier in her career, Guzman was an anchor and reporter at the NBC affiliate KPRC-TV and Telemundo station KTMD in Houston.